lunarjournal/idp8/README.md

 # Info
 Included in the main source files is a LED demo. <br>
-Four LEDS can be controlled remotely using four tacticle push-buttons.
+Four LED's can be controlled remotely using four tacticle push-buttons.

 Schematics for the project are provided.